reach-sh/reach-lang/docs/src/rsh/errors/index.md

 This error indicates that there was an error while parsing or compiling contract code for `{!rsh} ContractCode`.

+## {#RE0138} RE0138

+This error indicates that there was an error while parsing a number in exponential notation.

+You can fix this error by ensuring you use the correct exponential notation syntax as specified in the numeric literals documentation.

 ## {#RETH0001} RETH0001

 This error indicates that a View or API uses more arguments than are supported on the ETH connector.